MichaelCurrin/preact-quickstart/README.md

 ### Tests

-Run tests with jest and enzyme.
+Run tests with `jest` and `enzyme` packages.

 ```sh
 $ npm run test
 ```

+## Deploy

+There is no CI/CD flow setup for this repo.

+If you want to add one using GitHub Actions, see sample [NPM workflows](https://github.com/MichaelCurrin/code-cookbook/blob/master/recipes/ci-cd/github-actions/workflows/node/npm.md) in my Code Cookbook.

 ## License